afloresep/afloresep.github.io/_posts/2025-05-23-LinearRegressionScratch.md

 - Output $y\in\mathbb{R}$: the target (e.g. price).
 - Parameters $\theta\in\mathbb{R}^{d+1}$: which tells us how each parameter will impact the price.

-For example, the number of bedrooms is probably more important to the final price than the number of bathrooms.
-These weights will tweak the features just enought to get our prediction as close as possible.
+sFor example, the number of bedrooms is probably more important to the final price than the number of bathrooms.
+These weights will tweak how the features (bedrooms, bathrooms...) impact our prediction just enought to get it as close possible to our observed data.

 Normally one would write the prediction, often written as $\hat y$ or  ($h_\theta(x)$) as :